rapid7/metasploit-framework/documentation/modules/post/windows/gather/bloodhound.md

   **DomainController**

   Specify which Domain Controller to request data from.
 Defaults to closest DC using Site Names.

   **LdapPort**

   Override the port used to connect to LDAP.
-The default value is false.

   **SecureLdap**

   Uses LDAPs instead of unencrypted LDAP on port 636.
-The default value is false.
+The default value is `false`.

   **IgnoreLdapCert**

   Ignores the certificate for LDAP.
-The default value is false.
+The default value is `false`.

   **LDAPUser**

   User to connect to LDAP with.

   **LDAPPass**

   Password for user you are connecting to LDAP with.

   **DisableKerbSigning**

   Disables Kerberos Signing on requests.
-The default value is false.
+The default value is `false`.

   **Threads**

   Specifies the number of threads to use during enumeration.
-The default value is 10.
+The default value is `10`.

   **PingTimeout**

   Specifies timeout for ping requests to computers in milliseconds.
-The default value is 259.
+The default value is `259`.

   **SkipPing**

   Skip all ping checks for computers.
 This option will most likely be slower as API calls will be made to all computers regardless of being up Use this option if ping is disabled on the network for some reason.
-The default value is false.
+The default value is `false`.

   **LoopDelay**

   Amount of time to wait between session enumeration loops in minutes.
-This option should be used in conjunction with the SessionLoop enumeration method.
-The default value is 300.
+This option should be used in conjunction with the `SessionLoop` enumeration method.
+The default value is `300`.

   **MaxLoopTime**

   Length of time to run looped session collection.
 Format: 0d0h0m0s or any variation of this format.
-Use in conjunction with -CollectionMethod SessionLoop.
+  Use in conjunction with `-CollectionMethod SessionLoop`.
 Default will loop for two hours.

+  **JSONFolder**

+  Folder to write the JSON output to.
+Default is to enumerate the Windows Temp folder.

-## Expected Output
+## Scenarios

 ```
 meterpreter > run post/windows/gather/bloodhound